 Is counterfeit activity on Alibaba.com about to diminish?
 Alibaba hopes so.

-Headquartered in China, Alibaba.com is an online souq of product sourcing, selling, and negotiating – and it’s an essential cog in many e-commerce operations.
+Headquartered in China, and an essential ecommerce cog, Alibaba.com is an online souq of product sourcing, selling, and negotiating.

 Alibaba announced plans to fatten its fraud department.

 In 1999, Jack Ma had his “a-ha” moment: Connect Chinese manufacturers with overseas buyers – online.
 And abracadabra, Alibaba.com was born.
 By 2012, financial analysts were valuing the company at about $150 billion.

 But everything wasn’t red dragons and lucky koi.
 Though profitable, Alibaba was also morphing into a piracy bazaar.

 The counterfeit crisis reached critical mass in the late noughties when U.S. trade officials granted Alibaba and its eBay-esque component, Taobao Marketplace, a spot on the “Notorious Markets” list.

 About ten years ago, Alibaba kicked some pirates off the ship.
 Officials awarded the company by lifting the blacklist censure.

 Now a seasoned, publicly traded Wall Street player, today’s Alibaba is a far cry from its earliest iterations.